Moustafa-Sherif/Computer-Vision/Image-Mosaics-Stitcher/README.md

 	 - getting common points
 		 - manually I Choosed them , you can notice the blue circles at the two images![](images/first%20image.jpg) ![](images/second%20image.jpg)
 		 - using SIFT Algorithm (we have used Open cv method for that)![](images/Keypoint%20detection.jpg)
+		 - size in the image means how much the algorithm sure It's a matching point
 	 - getting hemography matrix
 		 - Hemography Matrix is the matrix mapping from one image plan to  the other image
 		 - you can get this by using least square solution(numpy imlpmention)